On Left regular bands and real Conic-Line arrangements

-If $H$ is a bounded oval, then, as described in Definition \ref{defLRBbounded}, one chooses a point $p$ infinitesimally close to a point $p_i \in \{p_1,\ldots,p_k\}$.
-Thus, an LRB structure on the set of faces of $\A_H$ is induced independent of the choice of the point $p$, when looking on $H$ as a bounded segment.
-Therefore, we can use the same argument used in the case of an unbounded curve. \item Generalizing case (4), assume that $H \cap H_j = \{p_{s_1},\ldots,p_{s_n}\}$, i.e. the intersection of $H$ and $H_j$ is a transversal intersection of $n$ points ($m_{s_i} = 1$ for $1 \leq i \leq n$).
+If $H$ is a (bounded) oval, then, as described in Definition \ref{defLRBbounded}, one chooses a point $p$ infinitesimally-close to a point $p_i \in \{p_1,\ldots,p_k\}$.
+Thus, an LRB structure of the set of faces of $\A_H$ is induced independently of the choice of the point $p$, when looking on $H$ as a (bounded) segment (by Proposition \ref{prsLRBconic}).
+Therefore, we can use the same argument used in the case of an unbounded curve.